Spirit of France: Construction and career

-On 13 May 2010 it was announced that the two new ferries constructed for P&O Ferries would be named and Spirit of France.
+On 13 May 2010 it was announced that the two new ferries constructed for P&O Ferries would be named Spirit of Britain and Spirit of France.
 Spirit of Britain was expected to enter service in January 2011 followed by Spirit of France in September 2011.
 Spirit of France was originally to be called Olympic Pride, but was renamed to avoid copyright infringement.
 On 8 June 2010, the same day as the float out of Spirit of Britain, the keel of Spirit of France was laid at the STX Europe Rauma shipyard in Rauma, Finland.
 In keeping with maritime tradition `lucky' coins were placed under the keel by P&O Ferries chairman, Robert Woods.
 In December 2010 Spirit of Frances registered owner and ship manager became P&O Ferries Ltd, Dover, United Kingdom.

 On 18 February 2011 the vessel was floated out of the building dock at the Rauma shipyard for the first time and manoeuvred to the fitting out quay.
 On 29 June the ferry departed Rauma for her first sea trials in the Gulf of Bothnia.
 From September through November Spirit of France underwent further sea trials owing to vibration issues, which delayed the ship's delivery.
 On 17 November it was reported in some maritime news outlets that P&O had refused delivery due to vibration issues.

 On 28 November 2011 the vessel parted her moorings during a storm and ran aground within the shipyard.
 The vessel was dry docked and damage was deemed to be negligible.
 On 20 December the ship underwent further sea trials.
 On 3 January 2012 final sea/yard acceptance trials were completed and on 24 January the official handover to P&O Ferries took place and commencement of her journey to Dover began.
 The ship arrived at Dover for the first time on 28 January at 11:08 (UTC), eight minutes after the scheduled arrival time.
 On 29 January, Spirit of France started berthing trials in the Port of Dover and the following day arrived in Calais for berthing trials.
 The ship then departed for Dover and berthed at cruise terminal two for crew familiarisation.
 On 9 February Spirit of France departed Dover at 12:05 (UTC) carrying passengers for the first time, making its maiden voyage and beginning service for P&O Ferries.

 In early 2019, Spirit of France was reflagged from the Port of Dover, England to Limassol, Cyprus in the lead up to Brexit due to the requirement by the owners of both Spirit-class vessels for these to remain under a European flag of registry.